Your complete guide to green coffee beans

 Some health professionals suggest that a regular intake of green coffee beans can reduce the chance of developing diabetes, speed up the metabolism, and can positively affect blood vessels to reduce high blood pressure.
 What’s more, green coffee bean drinks are stacked with antioxidants (for example, green coffee has ten times more polyphenol antioxidants than green tea).

 To make a perfect cup of green coffee, simply use a grinder to grind up your coffee beans (green/raw) to a coarse consistency.
 Add a heaped teaspoon to a cup of hot water and let it steep for about ten minutes.
 Once the powder has dissolved, strain and serve.

 Where can I buy green coffee beans (UK)?

 If you like your coffee beans green, shop Coffee Direct for premium green coffees from the finest growers across the world.
-With over 30 years’ experience delivering 100 variations of speciality beans (from Papua New Guinea to Kenya, single-origin coffees to unique blends) direct to your door, we are connoisseurs of variety, flavour and provenance.
+With over 30 years’ experience delivering 100 variations of speciality beans (from Papua New Guinea Coffee to Kenyan Coffee, single-origin coffees to unique blends) direct to your door, we are connoisseurs of variety, flavour and provenance.

 Are green coffee beans good for weight loss?